monome/softcut-studies/README.md

 first, some nomenclature:

 - _voice_ --- a play/record head. mono. each has its own parameters (ie rate, level, etc). there are 6 voices.
-- _buffer_ --- digital tape, there are 2 buffers. mono. just about 5 minutes each [(currently)](https://github.com/monome/norns/blob/master/crone/src/SoftCutClient.h#L19).
+- _buffer_ --- digital tape, there are 2 buffers. mono. just about 5 minutes each.

-softcut parameters are reset when a script is loaded. to get a looping sound we need at a minimum the following:
+softcut parameters are reset when a script is loaded. to get a looping sound we need at a minimum the following, where the arguments are `(voice, value)`:

 ```
 softcut.enable(1,1)